CCMnet: A Software Package for Network Generation with Congruence Class Models: Illustrative Examples

 Note that the underlying network generated by this process is \code{ccm_sample$g[[1]]} and it is stored as an \code{igraph} object within \code{ccm_sample}, allowing for immediate visualization or calculation of additional metrics.
 Use the \code{summary} and \code{print} commands to get information about the \code{ccm_sample} object.

 \begin{CodeChunk} \begin{CodeInput} R> summary(ccm_sample) \end{CodeInput} \begin{CodeOutput} Summary of ccm_sample object -------------------------

 Statistic: edges Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
-286.0 337.0 349.0 349.8 363.0 420.0 \end{CodeOutput} \begin{CodeInput} R> print(ccm_sample) \end{CodeInput} \begin{CodeOutput} Object of class 'ccm_sample' ------------------------- Statistics: edges Distribution(s): poisson Population: 50 MCMC samples: 1000 rows x 1 cols \end{CodeOutput} \end{CodeChunk}
+292.0 336.0 349.0 348.3 361.0 411.0 \end{CodeOutput} \begin{CodeInput} R> print(ccm_sample) \end{CodeInput} \begin{CodeOutput} Object of class 'ccm_sample' ------------------------- Statistics: edges Distribution(s): poisson Population: 50 MCMC samples: 1000 rows x 1 cols \end{CodeOutput} \end{CodeChunk}

-To verify the sampler, we compare the empirical distribution of edge counts from the MCMC output to samples drawn directly from the Poisson distribution using \code{sample_theoretical()}.
+To verify the sampler, we compare the empirical distribution of edge counts from the MCMC output to samples drawn directly from the Poisson distribution using \code{sample_target_distr()}.
 Successful verification is indicated by close agreement between the two distributions, visualized using the \code{plot()} method: